onestardao/WFGY/TensionUniverse/BlackHole/Q104_inequality_dynamics.md

 * do not specify any micro generative rule for how inequality arises,
 * only describe observable patterns that admissible encodings in `E_ineq` must be able to represent.

-They are intended to guide the design and stress testing of inequality tension encodings, not to provide historical judgments.
+They are intended to guide the design and stress testing of inequality tension encodings, not to provide historical judgments or policy prescriptions.

 ---